BioSystemsUM/drug_response_pipeline/almanac/README.md

 ## Results
-The 'results' folder contains the full results tables (with results for several scoring metrics and information on the tuned hyperparameters), the plots that were generated from these tables, and the results from the SHAP analysis, including the saved Explanation object and a CSV file containing the calculated SHAP values.
+The 'results' folder contains the full results tables (with results for several scoring metrics and information on the tuned hyperparameters), the plots that were generated from these tables, and the results from the SHAP analysis, including a CSV file containing the calculated SHAP values.

 Note: In our results files, the drug-gene interactions (DGI) that were used to filter the omics files were originally called "targets".